pact-foundation/docs.pact.io/docs/pact_nirvana/step_7.md

+---
-## 7. Use The Pact "Matrix" as a gateway to deployments
+title: 7.
+Use The Pact "Matrix" as a gateway to deployments
+---

 Before you deploy to a production environment, you need to know whether or not your app is compatible with the versions of the other apps that already exist in that environment.
 The old-fashioned way of managing these dependencies involved deploying sets of pre-tested applications together, creating a bottleneck and meaning that speedy development and testing on one application may be negated by slow development and testing on another.